hama6767/ping_sonar_ros2/README.md

 - scan_lenght range is [2000 - 10000] (int ms).
 Blue Robotics Inc. default is 2000 mm.
 - scan_start range is [30 - 200].
 Blue Robotics Inc. default is 100 mm.
 - scan_start range is [1050000 - 1550000] (int mm/s).

-## License
-This action is licensed under the MIT License.
-This project is originally created by [Blue Robotics](https://github.com/bluerobotics), and maintained continuously by Takumi Asada.

-Projects in .gitmodules files are covered by Blue Robotics Inc's MIT License.
-Other software components are licensed under this project's license.